 6 ENGAGEMENT WITH INDIVIDUALS, FAMILIES, GROUPS, ORGANIZATIONS AND COMMUNITIES and local levels.
 Ensure that BSW students understand their role in policy formulation, analysis, implementation and evaluation within their practice settings at the micro, mezzo, and macro levels, actively engaging in policy practice to effect change within those settings.
-Ensure that BSW students understand theories of human behavior and the social environment and are able to critically evaluate and apply this knowledge to facilitate engagement with diverse clients and Students will effectively engage with diverse individuals, families, groups, organizations, and communities. for policies that advance human rights and social, economic, and environmental justice.
+Ensure that BSW students understand theories of human behavior and the social environment and are able to critically evaluate and apply this knowledge to Students will effectively engage with diverse individuals, families, groups, organizations, and communities. for policies that advance human rights and social, economic, and environmental justice.
 (6a.)
 Demonstrate the ability to effectively apply knowledge of human behavior and the social environment, the person-in-the- environment perspective, and other multidisciplinary theoretical frameworks to engage with clients and constituencies (6b.)
-Demonstrate the ability to use empathy, reflection, and interpersonal skills to effectively engage diverse clients and constituencies. knowledge to facilitate engagement with effectively engage diverse clients and communities.
+Demonstrate the ability to use empathy, reflection, and interpersonal skills to effectively engage diverse clients and behavior and the social environment and are able to critically evaluate families, groups, organizations, and environment perspective, and other multidisciplinary theoretical frameworks to engage with clients and constituencies(6b.)
+Demonstrate the ability to use empathy,